 Water businesses have been proactive in reaching out to customers, including small business and other non-residential customers, to ensure they are aware of existing support programs as well as new support measures developed in response to the pandemic.

-Fewer customers applied for government Utility Relief Grants during October compared to September
+Fewer customers applied for government Utility Relief Grants during January compared to November and December.

-Fewer customers received hardship grants from their water business during October, compared to the end of September.
+More customers received hardship grants from their water business each week during January compared to the ends of November and December.

-The October weekly average of 533 customers awarded hardship grants was 4.5 per cent lower than September’s average of 558.
+The January weekly average of 559 customers awarded hardship grants was 12 per cent higher than December average of 500, which was 3 per cent higher than the November average.

 Water businesses have generally stopped restricting customers’ water supply and initiating legal action for non-payment of bills since at least late April.

-Since the last week in September, one supply restriction has been lifted At the end of October, 128 customers still have their supply restricted across the state.
+Since the last week in November, eight supply restrictions have been lifted.
+At the end of January, 116 customers across the state still have their supply restricted.